Carl Craig (Carl Craig): Artist Biography

 Craig released six singles for Retroactive Records in 1990-1991 (under the pseudonyms BFC, Paperclip People and Carl Craig), but the label was closed in 1991 due to disputes with Booker.

-That same year, Craig founded Planet E Communications to release his new EP "4 Jazz Funk Classics" (recorded under the name 69).
+That same year, Craig founded Planet E Communications to release his new EP, 4 Jazz Funk Classics (recorded under the name 69).

 Consciously and effortlessly, with the use of funky samples and beatboxing, tracks like "If Mojo Was AM" represented a new leap forward after the haunting old and retrospective style of the "Galaxy" and "From Beyond" singles.

-The following year, Bug in the Bassbin introduced another Carl Craig pseudonym, the Innerzone Orchestra.
+The following year, the album "Bug in the Bassbin" introduced another of Carl Craig's aliases, Innerzone Orchestra.

 Jazz elements mixed with beatbox were added to the work.